rubenwiersma/pointcloud-differential/README.md

 grad_x = grad @ x
 ```

 For sake of simplicity, every operation is written in Numpy and could be accelerated with Numba or Jax.
-If you would like to use these operators in PyTorch, please refer the github repository for [DeltaConv](https://github.com/rubenwiersma/deltaconv): `pip install deltaconv` and use the operators from `deltaconv.geometry`.
+If you would like to use these operators in PyTorch, please refer the github repository for [DeltaConv](https://github.com/rubenwiersma/deltaconv).
+The operators are accessible from `deltaconv.geometry`.

 ## How does it work?
 We use a moving-least-squares approach.
 TL;DR: we fit a small patch of surface to each point's neighborhood and compute gradient and divergence on this patch of surface.
 A more detailed procedure is described in [the paper where we used this technique](https://rubenwiersma.nl/assets/pdf/DeltaConv.pdf) and [its supplement](https://rubenwiersma.nl/assets/pdf/DeltaConv_supplement.pdf).